avereon/carta/README.md

 # Cartesia
 2D/3D Computer Aided Design

-##Introduction
+## Introduction
-Cartesia is a computer aided design product.
+Cartesia is a computer aided design mod for [Xenon](https://www.avereon.com/product/xenon).
+Designed with simplicity and user experience in mind, Cartesia offers a large set of simple commands to construct your design.
+Cartesia provides common geometry, snaps, modifiers and transforms as well as unlimited layers.

 ## Features
 Cartesia provides the following features: